skedzior/web3x/README.md

 }
 ```

-Login with signed message using `verify_message?/4` (supports login with Metamask etc...)
+Login with signed message using `verify_message?/4` (supports login with Metamask by verifying a signed message with nonce in it...)
 ```elixir
 iex(1)> nonce = Web3x.Wallet.get_nonce() # this would normally be sent to the frontend client to be part of the message that is signed in the login flow.
 "EwmvD7zFmRNb8hoCGc53kA=="